-A) Countries using a sample of households address
+A) Countries using a sample of household addresses

-Take the case of Poland .
-The sample size requirements for the cross-sectional component is 6000 and for the longitudinal component (two consecutives years) 4500.
+Take the case of Poland.
+The sample size requirements for the cross-sectional component is 6000 and for the longitudinal component (two consecutive years) it is 4500.

-In columns we can read the cross-sectional component and in rows the longitudinal component.
+In the columns we can read the cross-sectional component and in the rows, the longitudinal component.
 Every year we have a sample of 6000 households for the cross-sectional component.

-For every two consecutives years, we have a sample of 4500 households/address for EU-SILC longitudinal component (this sample is based on 3 panels (replications), i.e. each panel has a sample size of 1500).
-From the 4th year of survey implementation we will have a panel with four longitudinal observations, a panel with 3 and a panel with 2.
+For every two consecutive years, we have a sample of 4500 households/addresses for the EU-SILC longitudinal component (this sample is based on three panels (replications), i.e. each panel has a sample size of 1500).
+From the fourth year of the survey implementation we will have a panel with four longitudinal observations, a panel with three and a panel with two.